anoopsarkar/nlp-class/hw0.md

 2. This system is used to upload all homework assignments.
 You should use your group name as the handle when you submit your assignment.
-By default it will keep your Google nickname which cannot be used to give you a grade.
+By default it will keep your Google nickname which cannot be used to assign your group a grade.

 3. Homework 0 (this one) has been activated.
 Use the file submission dialog to upload your submissions.